CycloneDX/cyclonedx-cli/README.md

 for simple use cases.
 Including simple data migration use cases.

 The only required fields are the component `name` and `version` fields.
-Others can be left blank or the columns ommitted.
+Others can be left blank or the columns omitted.

 [example.csv](example.csv)